tiaanduplessis/samesame/README.md

 ## About

 This module uses the `Object.prototype.toString()` method to provide better type checking and supports comparing the types of multiple values.
-It's just **580 Bytes** in size all bundled up as a UMD module, minified & gzipped(PR to reduce this further would be awesome 🎉).
+It's just **352 Bytes** in size all bundled up as a UMD module, minified & gzipped.

 <div align="center">
 	<image src="https://media.giphy.com/media/C6JQPEUsZUyVq/giphy.gif" alt="same same"/>